AqwamCreates/DataPredict/docs/Overview/Introduction.md

 2. Steadily decreasing

-3. Stabilizes Or very small increase and decrease
+3. Stabilizes or very small increase and decrease

 Sometimes, our models can run into trouble due to a number of reasons.
 It may be because of the parameters we given or it is the hardware limitations.